mikependon/RepoDB/RepoDb.Documents/documentation.md

 ### Map Field Attribute
 [Soon to be supported above v1.0.9]

 By default, at the field-level, the entity class `property` is mapped to the database object `field` based on the equality of the name (case-insensitive).
-If the `Map` attribute is defined, it will force your entity class `property` to be mapped directly to the table `field` based on the name defined at the `Map` attribute.
+If the `Map` attribute is defined, it will force the entity class `property` to be mapped directly to the table `field` based on the name defined at the `Map` attribute.
 See sample below:
 ```
 [Map("[dbo].[StockTable]", CommandType.Text)]
 public class Stock : DataEntity, IStock